 People who have highest risk of complications, including death.
 This may include immunocompromised people.

 People who were unable to receive vaccine due to shortage, if they are at high risk of developing complications of influenza.

-Both oseltamivir and zanamivir have been shown to be effective as prophylaxis against infection when given early after exposure to an infected individual. [ ] One meta-analysis has shown that antivirals used prophylactically may reduce the spread of symptomatic influenza within households.
+Both oseltamivir and zanamivir have been shown to be effective as prophylaxis against infection when given early after exposure to an infected individual. [ ] One meta-analysis has shown that oseltamivir used prophylactically may reduce the spread of symptomatic influenza within households.
 Baloxavir marboxil is also now approved in the US and Europe for post-exposure prophylaxis in those aged 12 years and older.
 One randomised controlled trial found that single-dose baloxavir was effective in preventing influenza in household contacts of patients with influenza.

 Antibiotic therapy may be required for certain complications of acute influenza, such as bacterial pneumonia, sinusitis, or otitis media.

 Secondary bacterial pneumonia is an important complication of seasonal influenza and contributes to 25% of all seasonal influenza deaths.
 The most common bacteria associated with pneumonia in the context of influenza co-infection are Streptococcus pneumoniae, Staphylococcus aureus, and Haemophilus influenzae.
 Antibiotics should target these organisms.